fluxcd/website/content/en/docs/use-cases/running-jobs.md

 ```

 This means that the `app-deploy` Kustomization will wait until all the Jobs in `app-pre-deploy` run to completion.
-If the Jobs fail, the app changes will not be applied by the `app-deploy` Kustomization.
+If the Job fails, the app changes will not be applied by the `app-deploy` Kustomization.

 And finally we can define a Flux Kustomization that depends on `app-deploy` to run Kubernetes Jobs after the
 application was upgraded.